What are periodontal diseases?

 What causes periodontal disease?

 As with many other oral health diseases, bacteria and plaque build-up is often the culprit.
 In fact, plaque build-up is the leading cause of gum disease.
-Other potential causes of gum disease include:
+Other potential causes of gum disease include the following:

 - smoking / the use of smokeless tobacco